-Appeal Procedures
+Admission Appeal Procedures

-When further consideration of an admission decision is desired, the University Admission Review Committee shall have the responsibility for reviewing the situation to determine if the decision was in keeping with existing policy.
+When further consideration of an admission decision is desired, the University Admission Appeals Committee shall have the responsibility for reviewing the situation to determine if the decision was in keeping with existing policy.

-The University Committee on Admissions shall be responsible for considering an appeal of an admission decision.
-This shall be done after the University Admission Review Committee has reviewed the initial decision.
 An appeal will only be considered by this committee after a letter of appeal written and signed by the applicant has been submitted to the Director of Admissions clearly explaining the reasons the student feels an exception should be made.
 The letter of appeal should include details which the applicant considers appropriate.
-The University Committee on Admissions will convene using the letter of appeal as the basis for decision.
+The University Admissions Appeals Committee will convene using the letter of appeal as the basis for decision.
 The applicant will be informed in writing of the decision of the committee.

-Detailed procedural guidelines for requesting further consideration or for submitting an appeal to the University Committee on Admissions may be obtained from the Director of Admissions.
+Detailed procedural guidelines for requesting further consideration or for submitting an appeal to the University Admissions Appeals Committee may be obtained from the Director of Admissions.

-For additional information concerning admission, contact the Office of Admissions at admissions@wku.edu.
+For additional information concerning admission appeals, contact the Office of Admissions at admissions@wku.edu.